 Abstract

-Human resources selection processes, are influenced from communication technology progress.
-The use of advanced technology make it possible to conduct a virtual assessment process based on synchronic video conference (VC).
-The restrictions due to the COVID-19 pandemic has expanded the use of a virtual assessment center (VAC) with very little published research about it.
-The current research focuses on the way candidates and assessors perceive VAC.
-This paper includes two field studies among candidates and assessors in two types of assessment centers (AC) for various military positions: 1) VAC; 2) Face-to-Face (FTF) AC.
-The assessors and the candidates were requested to fill an anonymous questionnaires concerning their perceptions about these assessment centers.
-The first study focused on the assessors’ (N = 41) and demonstrated that their level of confidence in VAC is lower than FTF.
-In addition, we found that their level of confidence varied between exercises and depended on the assessors’ experience in VAC.
-The second study focused on the fairness perceptions among the candidates (N = 4,762).
-We found that the fairness perceptions are similar between the two assessment centers.
-This research helps in the understanding of the transition from FTF AC to VAC and can help in the implementation of VAC.
+Developments in communication technology have significantly influenced selection processes with regard to human resources.
+Advanced technology makes it possible to conduct virtual assessments based on synchronic video conferencing (VC).
+In addition, restrictions due to the coronavirus disease 2019 (COVID-19) pandemic have increased the use of virtual assessment centers (VACs); however, little research has been published on this topic.
+The current study focuses on the ways in which candidates and assessors perceive VACs.
+The paper details two field studies conducted with candidates and assessors in two types of assessment centers (ACs)—virtual and face-to-face (FTF)—for various military positions.
+The assessors and candidates were asked to complete anonymous questionnaires concerning their perceptions of these ACs.
+The first study focused on assessors (N = 41) and demonstrated that their level of confidence was lower for VACs compared to FTF ACs.
+In addition, their level of confidence varied between exercises and depended on the assessors’ experience with VACs.
+The second study focused on fairness perceptions among candidates (N = 4,762).
+We found that fairness perceptions were similar between the two AC types.
+This research enhances understanding of how the transition from FTF ACs to VACs is perceived, and can help in the implementation of VACs.

-Keywords: virtual assessment center, virtual simulation, virtual leaderless group discussion, personnel selection, fairness perception,
+Keywords: virtual assessment center, virtual simulation, virtual leaderless group discussion, personnel selection, fairness perception

 Introduction

-The rapid advancement of innovative technologies has led to the emergence of a wide variety of new selection tools used for human resources selection processes (McCarthy et al., 2017).
-Variety of virtual selection tools are cheap, fast, and accessible to more candidates (Chapman & Rowe, 2001; Chapman & Webster, 2001, 2003; Galen Kroeck & Magnusen, 1997).
-For example, expanding the use of video conference (VC) to conduct a job interview for the purpose of being hired (Sears et al., 2013).
-The COVID-19 pandemic that broke out in late 2019 made it difficult to perform face-to-face selection in the face of restrictive guidelines which accelerated to the use of selection processes in a virtual format (Jones & Abdelfattah, 2020; Joshi et al., 2020).
-Therefore, it can be expected that the use of VC technology will also expand for assessment centers.
+The rapid advancement of innovative technologies has led to the emergence of a wide variety of new tools used for selection processes in human resources (McCarthy et al., 2017).
+Virtual selection tools are typically low-cost and highly accessible, and significantly increase the speed with which selection processes can be completed (Chapman & Rowe, 2001; Chapman & Webster, 2001, 2003; Galen Kroeck & Magnusen, 1997).
+For example, many companies have expanded their use of video conferencing (VC) platforms to conduct job interviews (Sears et al., 2013).
+A major contributing factor in this regard has been the coronavirus disease 2019 (COVID-19) pandemic that broke out in late 2019, since restrictive guidelines made it difficult to perform face-to-face (FTF) selection (Jones & Abdelfattah, 2020; Joshi et al., 2020).
+Based on such developments, it can be expected that the use of VC technology for conducting assessment centers (ACs) will also increase.

-However, a review of the literature indicates, that no research has yet been conducted focusing on virtual assessment center (VAC).
-The small number of studies conducted on virtual selection tools have focused on other technology-based selection tools for example, web-based tests (such as cognitive tests) or VC-based interviews (Stone et al., 2013).
-Woods et al., (2020) pointed to the existence of this research gap in the field of digital selection procedures in general, and regarding internet-based techniques in particular.
-While the rate of development and use of a digital selection procedures in practice is raising rapidly, there is no scientific research on it.
+However, a review of the literature indicates that no research has yet been conducted on virtual assessment centers (VACs).
+The few studies focused on virtual selection tools have instead considered other technology-based selection tools, such as Web-based tests (e.g., cognitive tests) or VC-based interviews (Stone et al., 2013).
+Woods et al. (2020) highlighted this research gap in the field of digital selection procedures in general, and regarding Internet-based techniques in particular.
+Thus, while the rate of development and use of digital selection procedures in practice are rapidly increasing, scientific research on the topic is lacking.